If I know one thing that plagues all creatives it’s self-doubt.

 * * *

-So can you doubt your artistic doubts and live another day?
+So can you doubt your doubts?

 Challenge them.
 See if they hold any water.
 My guess is that most of them don’t.
 If you’re like most of us, you’ve spent a lifetime walling up your limiting beliefs with shoddy bricks on faulty foundations.